 QuadrigaCX is NOT a financial institution, bank, credit union, trust, or deposit business.
 We DO NOT take Deposits.
 We exist solely for the purposes of buying and selling cryptocurrencies.”

-Billerfy Labs, owned and operated by José Reyes, was one of Quadriga’s payment processors.
-Under a shell company called Costodian, Reyes set up accounts at Canadian Imperial Bank of Commerce (CIBC), one of the top banks in Canada.
+Billerfy Labs, owned and operated by a man named José Reyes, was one of Quadriga’s payment processors.
+Under shell company Costodian, Reyes opened several bank accounts at Canadian Imperial Bank of Commerce, or CIBC, one of the top banks in Canada.
 Quadriga customers would send their money to one of these accounts.

-When you wanted to redeem your Quad Bucks, you would send a request to Quadriga.
-The exchange would forward your request to Billerfy, which would then aggregate withdrawal requests before moving large sums of money (say, $100,000 CAD at a time) out of Costodian’s accounts at CIBC to an account held by Billerfy at another bank.
-And from there, Billerfy would then wire the funds directly to you.
+If you wanted to redeem your Quad Bucks, you would send a request to Quadriga.
+The exchange would then forward your request to Billerfy, which would aggregate withdrawal requests before moving large sums of money (say, $100,000 CAD) out of Costodian’s accounts at CIBC to an account held by Billerfy at another bank.
+And from there, Billerfy would wire the funds directly to you.

 In a nutshell, that is how Quadriga moved money.
-It is also how the exchange got itself into a sticky situation during the crypto boom period of 2017 to 2018 when millions of dollars began pouring into Billerfy/Costodian accounts at CIBC.
-Banks have to comply with strict anti-money-laundering (AML) policies.
-This makes them averse to anything that looks like, well, money laundering.
+It is also how the exchange got itself into a sticky situation during the crypto boom period of 2017-2018.
+That is when millions of dollars began pouring into Billerfy/Costodian accounts, arousing the suspicion of CIBC.
+Banks have to comply with strict anti-money-laundering policies.
+This makes them strongly averse to anything that looks like, well, money laundering.

 And with that, our story actually begins a decade and a half ago.

 October 26, 2004 — The gig is up for 20-year-old Omar Dhanani.
-He is one of 28 people arrested in connection with Shadowcrew, an online bazaar trading in stolen credit and debit card numbers, bank account numbers, and ID’s.
-These items were bought primarily with e-gold, a digital currency backed by gold and silver.
-Criminals were drawn to e-gold because it allowed them to transfer funds with little more than an email address.
+He is one of 28 people arrested in connection with Shadowcrew, an online bazaar for stolen credit and bank card numbers and identity information.
+These items were bought primarily with E-gold, a digital currency purportedly backed by real gold.
+Criminals were drawn to E-gold because it allowed them to transfer funds with little more than an email address.

-Working out of his home in Fountain Valley, California, Dhanani was a moderator on the Shadowcrew forums.
+Working out of his parent’s home in Fountain Valley, Calif., Dhanani was a moderator on the Shadowcrew forums.
 He also offered Shadowcrew members an electronic money laundering service.
-Send him a Western Union (FDC) money order and—for a fee of 10% of a transaction—he would filter your money through e-gold accounts, adding a extra layer of anonymity to any purchases you planned to make.
+Send him a Western Union money order and, for a fee of 10% of a transaction, he would filter your money through E-gold accounts, adding a layer of anonymity to any purchase you planned to make.

-October 29, 2004 — After news of the Shadowcrew bust hits the streets, users on ponzi-promotion forum TalkGold begin discussing the possibility that “Patryn,” a prolific user on the forum, is actually Omar Dhanani.
-The majority of these high yield investment programs (aka ponzi schemes) accepted e-gold.
+October 29, 2004 — After news of the Shadowcrew bust hits the streets, users on ponzi-promotion forum TalkGold begin discussing the possibility that “Patryn,” a prolific poster on the forum, is actually Omar Dhanani.
+The majority of the high-yield investment programs (aka ponzi schemes) on the forum accepted E-gold.

-In April 2007, the U.S. Department of Justice accused e-gold’s proprietors of money laundering, conspiracy and operating an unlicensed money transmitting business.
-Nevertheless, e-gold paved the way for other digital currencies, such as Liberty Reserve, to come in and take its place in underground economies.
+After the Shadowcrew investigation wrapped up, investigators turned their focus on E-gold.
+On April 27, 2007, the U.S. Department of Justice charged E-gold’s proprietors with money laundering and illegal money transmitting.
+That pretty much spelled the end for E-gold.
+Nevertheless, E-gold paved the way for a number of other digital currencies, including Liberty Reserve, to take its place in underground economies.

-April 4, 2008 — After the U.S. deports him to Canada, Dhanani returns to doing what he does best: moving money.
+April 4, 2008 — After the U.S. deports him back to Canada, Dhanani returns to doing what he does best: moving money.
 He registers Midas Gold Exchange (archive) in Calgary under “Omar Patryn.”
-Later, a website called Midas Gold Exchange launched at M-Gold.com offering digital currency exchange services.
+Later, a website called Midas Gold Exchange launches at M-Gold.com offering digital currency exchange services.

-Midas is a “pre-approved” third-party exchanger for Liberty Reserve, a Costa Rica-based private currency exchange with its own digital currency, LR.
+Midas is a “pre-approved” money exchanger for Liberty Reserve, a Costa Rica-based digital currency service with its own digital currency, LR.

-Users could buy LRs for $1 apiece and use them to pay anyone else who had a Liberty Reserve account.
-Only if you wanted to buy LR for cash, you had to go through a third-party exchanger, such as M-Gold.
-The exchanger would buy LRs in bulk and sell them in smaller quantities, typically charging a transaction fee or 5 percent, or more.
-This way, Liberty Reserve could avoid having to collect banking information on its users that would leave any kind of financial trail.
+Users could buy LRs for $1 a piece and use them to pay anyone else who had a Liberty Reserve account.
+Generally speaking, if you wanted to buy LR, you had to go through a middleman, or so-called “exchanger.”
+M-Gold bought LRs in bulk from Liberty Reserve and sold them in smaller quantities, charging 5% on every transaction.
+By using exchangers, Liberty Reserve was able to sidestep collecting ID information on its users.

 A number of Midas Gold Exchange customers are displeased with Dhanani/Patryn’s level of service.
 They register their grievances on Complaints.com.

-May 20, 2013 — Arthur Budovsky, the founder of Liberty Reserve, is arrested for running a massive money laundering enterprise.
+May 20, 2013 — Arthur Budovsky, the main man behind Liberty Reserve, is arrested in Spain and charged with running a $6 billion money-laundering enterprise.
+Cofounder Vladimir Kats is arrested in Brooklyn, N.Y.
+Other principals are nabbed in Brooklyn and Costa Rica.
 Three days later, libertyreserve.com is seized.

-Shortly afterward, US authorities seize more than 30 domains registered as Liberty Reserve exchangers in a civil forfeiture case.
+Shortly afterward, U.S. authorities seized more than 30 domains registered as Liberty Reserve exchangers in a civil forfeiture case.
 M-Gold.com is one of them.
 According to court docs, “the defendant domain names were used to fund Liberty Reserve’s operations; without them, there would not have been money for Liberty Reserve to launder.”

-August 21, 2013— Michael Patryn and Lovie Horner register World BJJ Corporation in Vancouver.
+August 21, 2013 — Michael Patryn and Lovie Horner, a woman said to be his partner, register World BJJ Corporation in Vancouver.
 (Government of Canada.)
 BJJ stands for Brazilian jiu-jitsu, a form of martial art.
-Court documents filed in 2019 refer to Horner as Patryn’s “partner.”
+Later, she will play a part in Quadriga.

-October 31, 2013 — The final curtain descends on Liberty Reserve when its co-founder pleads guilty to money laundering and operating an unlicensed money transmitter business.
+October 31, 2013 — Liberty Reserve co-founder Vladimir Kats pleads guilty to money laundering and operating an unlicensed money transmitter business.
 (DOJ.)
-But by now, a new digital currency called bitcoin is making headlines.
-Only unlike e-gold and LR, bitcoin is decentralized, so that it can’t be shut down so easily.
-In a 2015 video posted on Youtube, Patryn says he got involved in bitcoin in mid-2013.
+But by now, a new digital currency, Bitcoin, is making headlines.
+Unlike E-gold and LR, however, Bitcoin is decentralized, making it much harder to shut down.
+In a 2015 video posted on Youtube, Patryn claims he got involved with Bitcoin in mid-2013.

-November 4, 2013 — QuadrigaCX is incorporated in Vancouver, British Columbia.
-(The actual operating company is 0984750 BC Ltd.) Michael Patryn is a co-founder along with 25-year-old Gerald Cotten.
+November 4, 2013 — QuadrigaCX is incorporated in Vancouver, BC.
+(The actual operating company is 0984750 BC Ltd.) Patryn is a co-founder along with 25-year-old Gerald Cotten.
 (Affidavit.)
 A big hurdle for Canadian bitcoin exchanges is banking.

 “If you recall, back in the summer of 2013, there really weren’t many options here in Canada for people to buy and sell bitcoins…There was one exchange [Cavirtex] that was pretty much leading the pack….and then, other than that, you pretty much had to send a wire over to Japan [a reference to now-defunct bitcoin exchange Mt.
 Gox], if you wanted to buy Bitcoin….
 You couldn’t hook up your bank account anywhere, it was just such a challenge.”

-May 14, 2014 — In another bank workaround, Quadriga announces that it will accept gold.
-Users can deposit or withdraw funds from their accounts in gold bullion.
-Patryn tells Bitcoin Magazine, “As we have a great deal of past experience with gold trading, it was not a particularly large leap to enable XBT/XAU trades on our website.”
+May 14, 2014 — In another banking workaround, Quadriga announces that it will accept gold.
+Users can deposit or withdraw funds from their Quadriga accounts in gold bullion.
+Patryn tells Bitcoin Magazine: “As we have a great deal of past experience with gold trading, it was not a particularly large leap to enable XBT/XAU trades on our website.”

-Accepting gold means that Quadriga has to actually store the gold.
-Bitcoin Magazine appears convinced Quadriga is up to the task.
-The pub writes:
+Accepting gold also means that Quadriga now has to actually store the gold.
+Bitcoin Magazine writes (emphasis mine):

 “Anything can be lost or stolen, of course, but QuadrigaCX is big on security.
 Nobody wants their funds gambled on a fractional reserve system, so all deposits are backed by gold held in their vault, which the directors have years of experience storing and securing.
 Full details on their storage system are obviously unavailable, but their known security measures are comforting: their office itself lies behind a barred entrance, and neighbors the office of their security company.”

 January 26, 2015 — Ancetera Networks changes its name to Fintech Solutions.
 (BC Laws).
 Lovie Horner is listed as an executive (Bloomberg).
-Anthony Milewski, William Filtness, and Natasha Tsai are also directors.
-(Business Wire)
+Other directors include Anthony Milewski, William Filtness and Natasha Tsai.
+(Business Wire.)

 January 31, 2015 — Despite the positive media coverage, Quadriga is struggling to stay afloat.
-According to a prospectus, the trading platform pulled in a mere $22,168 CAD in revenue during the three-month period ending January 31, 2015.
+According to a company prospectus, the trading platform pulled in a mere $22,168 CAD in revenue during the quarter ending Jan.
+31, 2015.
 The company’s net loss for the period was almost $90,000 CAD.
-(Globe and Mail)

 February 5, 2015 — According to a listing in S&P Global, Lovie Horner joins Quadriga as VP of business development.
 She has a background in fashion design.

-February 23, 2015 — Two of Canada’s biggest crypto exchanges shutter, making Quadriga the biggest crypto exchange in Canada.
-Vault of Satoshi turned off its lights on February 17, and now Cavirtex says it plans to wind down.
-(Bitcoin Magazine)
+February 23, 2015 — Two of Canada’s biggest crypto exchanges shutter, leaving Quadriga the largest crypto exchange in Canada.
+Vault of Satoshi turned off its lights on Feb.
+17, and Cavirtex says it plans to wind down by March 25.
+(Bitcoin Magazine.)

-March 3, 2015 – Quadriga officially announces its plans to go public in a reverse takeover of Whiteside Capital, the shell company set up in October.
+March 3, 2015 – Quadriga officially announces its plans to go public in a reverse takeover of Whiteside Capital, a shell company set up in October.